1969 Huckleby Mercury Poisoning

-Mercury feed
+The 1969 Huckleby Mercury Poisoning was an incident in which American farmer Ernest Huckleby unwittingly fed his livestock grain contaminated with mercury, resulting in his family's poisoning after the consumption of one such hog they cooked and ate for dinner.
+His 8-year-old daughter, Ernestine Huckleby, was impacted most severely, becoming blind and quadriplegic; her photograph was later featured in the 1971 National Geographic publication As We Live and Breathe: The Challenge of Our Environment.

+Consumption of Mercury-treated grain

-In 1969 in Alamogordo, New Mexico, Ernest Huckleby purchased grain from the Golden West Seed Company to feed his hogs.
-As part of his purchase he was also given some "waste" grain which included some seeds, dyed pink in warning, which had been treated with a mercuric fungicide.
-Unaware of the danger, Huckleby fed the mercury treated seed grain to a hog which he later slaughtered and fed to his wife, who was 3 months pregnant, and to his 8 children.
-Several of Huckleby's hogs had appeared to be ill, and he believed that they were suffering from what farmers called the "blind staggers," but the hog he fed to his family had appeared unaffected.
+In 1969, Ernest Huckleby of Alamogordo, New Mexico, purchased grain from the Golden West Seed Company to feed his livestock.
+As part of his purchase, he was also given a portion of "waste" grain that included seeds treated with a mercuric fungicide.
+These seeds were dyed pink to indicate their toxicity, a warning to which Huckleby was not made privy.

+The poisoning occurred after he served contaminated pork to his wife, who was 3 months pregnant, and his 8 children.
+Several of Huckleby's hogs had appeared to be ill, rousing suspicions that they were suffering from what farmers called the "blind staggers"; however, the hog Huckleby fed to his family appeared to be unaffected, leading him to believe it would be safe to eat.

-Within 3 months the children had developed "ataxia, agitation, visual impairment, and impaired consciousness."
+Within 3 months, the children had developed "ataxia, agitation, visual impairment, and impaired consciousness."
 When born, baby Michael was severely neurologically impaired, blind, subject to convulsive seizures, and only minimally aware of his environment.
 Ernestine, 8 years old, became blind, unable to sit unsupported or to roll over, unable to hold objects, incontinent and unable to speak.
 Amos, 13 years old, became functionally blind, with sensory degradation and impaired coordination.
 Dorothy Jean Huckleby, 20 years old, suffered from tunnel vision, slurred speech, impaired coordination and numbness and tingling in her extremities.
 Mr. and Mrs. Huckleby were unaffected, which corresponds well with current medical findings that methylmercury is more dangerous to the developing nervous system of infants and children, but, for reasons the doctors did not understand, 4 of the Huckleby's 8 children—all of whom shared the meal—were unaffected.

-Of the 4 that were affected, Dorothy Jean and Amos were hospitalized in a rehabilitation center in Roswell, New Mexico for 18 months.
-When placed in the facility, Dorothy had not been able to stand or use her arms or legs, she had no control over her bowels and bladder, and was unable to speak.
-After 18 months in the facility she had regained most of her function, a recovery her doctors and the press lauded as "miraculous."
-At release, Amos was blind, confined to a wheelchair, and could speak only with difficulty.
-Baby Michael was born blind and seriously mentally and physically impaired, and remained so.
-Ernestine was placed in Gerald Champion Memorial Hospital in Alamogardo, where she remained in a coma for more than a year.
-When she emerged from the coma, she was blind, with severe physical disability, and it was reported that "She may never understand what has happened to her."
+Of the 4 children that were affected, Dorothy Jean and Amos were hospitalized in a rehabilitation center in Roswell, New Mexico for 18 months.
+When she had entered the facility, Dorothy had not been able to stand or use her arms or legs; she had no control over her bowels or bladder, and was unable to speak.
+After 18 months in the facility, she had regained most of her function, a recovery her doctors and the press lauded as "miraculous."
+Upon his own release, Amos was blind and in a wheelchair, his speech significantly impaired.
+Baby Michael was born blind, with profound physical and mental disabilities.

+Ernestine was placed in Gerald Champion Memorial Hospital in Alamogordo, where she remained comatose for over a year.
+When she emerged from the coma, she was blind and quadriplegic; it was reported that "She may never understand what has happened to her."